 Bluetooth tracking uses Bluetooth signals to determine the location of a device.
 This method of location tracking measures the strength of Bluetooth signals emitted by devices and determines their proximity.
 Bluetooth tracking is often used in retail environments, where it can track customer movements and behavior.
 Bluetooth tracking can be more accurate than other methods of location tracking in certain situations, such as in crowded spaces.

-Uses of Location Tracking
+What are the Uses of Location Tracking?

 Location tracking is used for various purposes, ranging from commercial to governmental and personal use.
 In this section, we will discuss three common uses of location tracking.